nmause-LFS/stoxels/README.md

 # stoxels
-Custom nonogram - based puzzle game
+Custom nonogram - based puzzle game for learning math, probability theory and statistics with item and class systems